 - The Hague Tower: The Sky Bar or The Penthouse (Veranda) restaurant at this 132m (433 feet) skyscraper next to HS railway station.

-- Marriott The Hague Executive Lounge: I settled for the views over the beaches in The Hague this hotel’s Executive Lounge.
+- Marriott The Hague Executive Lounge: I settled for the views over the beaches in The Hague from this hotel’s Executive Lounge.
 Pretty amazing, right?

 Have dinner at Catch by Simonis